repoze/repoze.who/README.txt

     WSGI environment variable set by some upstream middleware or whatever else someone might use to stash authentication information.
-If the plugin finds credentials in the request, it's expected to return an "identity": this is a dictionary of (at least) the form {'login':login_name, 'password':password}.
-It may place other information in the dictionary for use by special IAuthenticator plugins, but these are the two required fields in the dictionary.
-If it finds no credentials, it is expected to return an empty dictionary.
+If the plugin finds credentials in the request, it's expected to return an "identity": this must be a dictionary.
+The dictionary is not required to have any particular keys or value composition, although it's wise if the identification plugin looks for both a login name and a password information to return at least {'login':login_name, 'password':password}, as some
+    authenticator plugins may depend on presence of the names "login" and "password" (e.g. the htpasswd and sql IAuthenticator plugins).
+    If an IIdentifier plugin finds no credentials, it is expected to return None.
+An IIdentifier plugin is also permitted to "preauthenticate" an identity.
+If the identifier plugin knows that the identity is "good" (e.g. in the case of IP-address-based authentication, or ticket-based authentication), it can insert a special key into the identity dictionary: 'repoze.pam.userid'.
+If this key is present in the identity dictionary, no authenticators will be asked to authenticate the identity.

   remember(environ, identity) --